COMING OCTOBER 2021

 I Write Rhymes is a contemporary, middle grade novel with dynamic poetry throughout.
 It tackles the heavy topic of race in America, but it's written to be easily digestible for middle graders.
 Readers will root for the main character, Moses, who is hilarious, quirky, and an impressive poet.
 After reading the book, readers will feel hopeful—not heavy.

-I Write Rhymes is a critical book to share with middle graders of different ethnic and cultural backgrounds.
+This is a critical book to share with middle graders of different ethnic and cultural backgrounds.
 Readers will be able to relate to the band of characters who make this story enjoyable and thought-provoking.

-It’s a valuable book to initiate discussions with students about race and the biases that exist in our society.
+I Write Rhymes will help to initiate discussions with students about race and the biases that exist in our society.
 Children are our future, therefore it’s important to have open dialogue that can lead to progress and change for the better.